corderop/anki-github-markdown/css/README.md

 # CSS Files

 This directory contains CSS for your Anki cards.
-This CSS applied to the converted Markdown created by GitHub will make your cards look awesome.
+Applying CSS to the converted Markdown created by GitHub will make your cards look fantastic.

 ## How to use